Sebastianhju/Runeterra-5e/2.0/Legendary.md

 **Charges**: This item has 4 charges and regains all charges when you finish a long rest.

-**Humility**: As a bonus action, you can spend two charges to force all creatures within 5 feet of you to succeed a strength saving throw (dc: 10 + proficiency bonus + constitution modifier).
+**Humility**: As a bonus action, you can spend two charges to force all creatures within 5 feet of you to succeed a strength saving throw, DC equals to 11 + twice your proficiency bonus.
 On a failed save they take 3d8 thunder damage and are pushed 60 feet away from you, they take half damage on a save and are not pushed.

 **Critical Resilence**: Attacks against you can't critically hit.